hashgraph/stablecoin-studio/sdk/README.md

 	);
 ```
 ### GrantMultiRoles
-Grants multiple roles to multiple accounts for a certain stable coin.
+Grants multiple roles to multiple accounts for a stable coin.

 **Spec:**